Morata's replacement, Dybala's new deal and how Juventus' January transfer window could look

 They managed to bring Moise Kean back from Everton but the talented yet frustrating forward has scored just four goals to date in all competitions.

-Alvaro Morata, meanwhile, has just continued to flatter to deceive, so it's no surprise that Juve are willing to allow him to cut short his loan stay in Turin.
+Alvaro Morata, meanwhile, has just continued to flatter to deceive, so it's no surprise that Juve have no intention of taking up their option to buy the on-loan Spain striker this summer.

-Indeed, the Bianconeri must be delighted that Barcelona have already agreed an 18-month deal with the Spain striker, who has struck seven times in Serie A this season.
+Indeed, the Bianconeri must be delighted that Barcelona have already agreed an 18-month deal with the 29-year-old, who has struck just seven times in Serie A this season.

-The cash-strapped Catalans must now finalise a fee with Morata's parent club, Atletico Madrid, but Juve obviously won't let him leave until they've secured a replacement, given they have no interest in taking Barca's Memphis Depay or Ousmane Dembele as part of the transfer.
+The cash-strapped Catalans must now finalise a fee with Morata's parent club, Atletico Madrid, but Juve obviously won't let him leave until they've secured a replacement, given they have no interest in taking Barca's Memphis Depay or Ousmane Dembele as part of a complicated affair.

 Dusan Vlahovic is the dream and the Serbian is keen on making the always contentious trip from Florence to Turin, but Juve are just not in a position right now to sign one of the most in-demand and on-form No.9s in world football.